SegiH/You2Me-React/README.md

-IMPORTANT NOTE: I have rewritten YouTube2MP3 in Angular and will not be maintaining this version of YouTube2MP3 in React anymore.
-Please see the report YouTube2MP3-Angular for the newest app.
+IMPORTANT NOTE: I have rewritten YouTube2MP3 in Angular and will not be maintaining this version of YouTube2MP3 which was written in React anymore.
+Please see my repo YouTube2MP3-Angular for the latest version of this app.